-Here we follow the notation of the generic security bound of the FSKD [12], namely:
+Here we follow the notation of the generic security bound of the full-state keyed duplex [17], namely:

-- N is the computational complexity expressed in the (computationally equivalent) number of executions of X00D00[12]. - M is the online or data complexity expressed in the total number of input and output blocks processed by XOODYAK. - $q \leq M$ is the total number of initializations in keyed mode. - $\Omega \leq M$ is the number of blocks, in keyed mode, that overwrite the outer state and for which the adversary gets a subsequent output block.
+- N is the computational complexity expressed in the (computationally equivalent) number of executions of X00D00[12]. - M is the online or data complexity expressed in the total number of input and output blocks processed by XOODYAK. - $q \leq M$ is the total number of initializations in keyed mode. - $\Omega \leq M$ is the number of blocks, in keyed mode, that overwrite the outer state (i.e., the first R{kout} bytes of the state) and for which the adversary gets a subsequent output block.
 In particular, this counts the number of blocks processed by DECRYPT(·) for which the adversary can also get the corresponding key stream value or other subsequent output (e.g., in the case of the release of unverified decrypted ciphertext in authenticated encryption).
 And it also counts the number of calls to RATCHET() followed by SQUEEZE(l) or SQUEEZEKEY(l) with $\ell \neq 0$. - $L \leq M$ is the number of blocks, in keyed mode, for which the adversary knows the value of the outer state from a previous query and can choose the input block value (e.g., in the case of authentication without a nonce, or of authenticated encryption with nonce repetition).
 This includes the number of times a call to ABSORB() follows a call to SQUEEZE(l) or to SQUEEZEKEY(l) with $\ell \neq 0$. - $q{iv} \leq u$ is the maximum number of keys that are used with the same id, i.e.,